 The weather in New York is quite unpredictable.
 We were there in early summer (June 2016).
 One of the days it was sunny and forecast to be clear; suddenly it started raining.
 It did clear up quite quickly after.
 This is quite normal according to the hotel concierge.
 My tip is bring a fold up umbrella and rain jacket in your bag to avoid getting soaked.

 These are some of the places we wined and dined at in New York.
 Click on each link below to read my review on each place as well as see which attractions each of the places are close to.
-The places with a star next to them are my favourites!
+The places with an asterisk next to them are my favourites!
 We try to pick well rated places to dine at which are also close to places we are sight see at.
-Must eat in New York is definitely a bagel, New York cheese cake and dine at a Michelin star restaurant.
+Definitely have a bagel, New York cheese cake and dine at a Michelin star restaurant in New York!

 There are plenty of local supermarkets if you are planning to cook or make food in your hotel or apartment.
 There’s the usual Trader Joes, Fairway and Whole Foods.